-1. Water Quality Degradation: Water is the most critical element influencing the health of a karst system.
-The quality of water entering, and flowing through, Virginia's karst systems are affected by a variety of issues.
+- Water Quality Degradation: Water is the most critical element influencing the health of a karst system.
+The quality of water entering, and flowing through, Virginia's karst systems is affected by a variety of issues.
 Nutrient pollution, especially from nitrogen and phosphorus, is a significant cause of water degradation as well as bacteria, fertilizer, and pesticides (DCR 2008).
 Nutrients often enter aquatic systems from lands without adequate best management practices (BMP), storm water runoff controls, or adequate waste treatment practices.
-Water quality degradation of karst systems also often occurs when sinkholes are used as disposal sites as well as through development and resulting pollutant-laden runoff (DCR 2008).

-- Altered Hydrology: Development, which also likely plays a role in degraded water quality in the areas where karst systems occur, can also result in altered hydrology which can affect water quantity and flows.
-The amount of water flowing through the system is also important.
-Withdrawals for human use have the potential to degrade subterranean habitats and change surface topography. - 3.
-Climate Change: Changes to precipitation regimes that may cause more intense storm events could exacerbate already existing water quality problems.
+Water quality degradation of karst systems also often occurs when sinkholes are used as disposal sites as well as through development and resulting pollutant-laden runoff (DCR 2008). - 2.
+Altered Hydrology: The amount of water flowing through the system is also important.
+Withdrawals for human use have the potential to degrade subterranean habitats and change surface topography.
+Development and other activities which increase the amount of impervious surface can also play a role in changing water flow patterns and altering how much water flows into a karst system. - Climate Change: Changes to precipitation regimes that may cause more intense storm events could exacerbate already existing water quality problems.
 Higher amounts of precipitation in a short time frame could dramatically affect storm water runoff and nutrient run off from impervious surfaces.